Virginia City (film): Plot

-The rebels' caravan is stopped at a small Union outpost.
+The rebels' caravan is stopped at a Union outpost.
 At first, they are allowed to proceed, but after watching the bullion-laden wagons have difficulty moving through the soft dirt, the soldiers become suspicious and attempt to inspect the wagons.
 The Southerners start a firefight, killing the soldiers.
 In the confusion, Bradford escapes.
-Pursued closely by Irby and his men, he rides his horse down a steep incline and ends up somersaulting down the hill.
+Pursued by Irby and his men, he rides his horse down a steep incline and ends up somersaulting down the hill.
 The rebels, believing him dead, continue toward Texas.
 Bradford returns to the outpost and sends a telegraph to the garrison.
 Major Drewery, the garrison commander, arrives with a contingent of cavalry.
-Drewery, who is scornful of Bradford as a soldier, does not take his advice and ends up following a false trail, causing the pursuit to fall ever further behind the rebels, who are themselves fighting thirst, privation, and the unforgiving terrain.
-Bradford is able to persuade Drewery to allow him to take a small detachment to follow his hunch.
+Drewery, scornful of Bradford as a soldier, does not take his advice and ends up following a false trail, causing the pursuit to fall further behind the rebels, who are themselves fighting thirst, privation, and the unforgiving terrain.
+Bradford persuades Drewery to allow him to take a small detachment to follow his hunch.

 Bradford and his men catch up with the caravan which is trapped in a canyon and being attacked by Murrell's banditos who are attempting to take the gold.
-Irby is wounded in the gunfight, but Bradford's superior military skills and the rebels' long guns eventually drive off the banditos.
-Before he dies, Irby delegates command of the caravan and its gold to Bradford.
+Irby is wounded in the gunfight, but Bradford's military skills and the rebels' long guns eventually drive off the banditos.
+Before dying, Irby delegates command of the caravan and its gold to Bradford.
 During the night, knowing that in the morning both Murrell's men and Drewery's command will arrive, Bradford takes the gold from the wagons and buries it in the canyon to prevent its capture.

 Drewery and his men arrive in the morning in time to crush the outlaws' renewed attack, and Murrell is killed.
 Bradford refuses to disclose the gold's location and is brought up on charges in a court-martial.
-He defends his action in that, "as a soldier", he knew the gold might have been used to win the war for the South and prevented that, but "as a man" he knows it belongs to the South and he would prefer that it be used to rebuild the South's shattered economy and wounded pride after the war.
+He defends his action in that, "as a soldier", he knew the gold might have been used to win the war for the South and prevented that, but "as a man" he knows it belongs to the South and would prefer that it be used to rebuild the South's shattered economy and wounded pride after the war.
 The court finds him guilty of high treason and sentences him to death on April 9, 1865.

-The day before Bradford's scheduled execution, Julia meets with Abraham Lincoln and pleads for Bradford's life.
+The day before the scheduled execution, Julia meets with Abraham Lincoln and pleads for Bradford's life.
 Lincoln reveals that at that very moment, Generals Lee and Grant are meeting at Appomattox Courthouse to end the war.
-As the war is over, and in a symbol of the reconciliation between North and South, Lincoln pardons Bradford in the spirit of his second inaugural address, "With malice toward none; with charity for all..."
+As the war is over, and in a symbol of the reconciliation between North and South, Lincoln pardons Bradford.